 i Development of energy markets

-In respect of electricity, under the current regime, grid companies purchase power from power-generation companies at regulated fixed prices and sell power to the customers at regulated fixed prices.
+In respect to electricity, under the current regime to a large extent grid companies purchase power from power-generation companies at regulated fixed prices and sell power to customers at regulated fixed prices.
 Generation is dispatched on a fair and equal basis.
 Under the current power price reforms, the Chinese government is exploring the possibility of opening up electricity markets, including a plan to continue the deregulation of power generation and consumption.
-The aim at this stage is to establish a medium- to long-term market and a spot market.
+The aim at this stage is to establish a medium to long-term market and spot market.

 ii Energy market rules and regulation